-The New Year brought the news that the Competition and Markets Authority in the UK has provisionally agreed the merger of BT, the UK’s biggest supplier of broadband and EE, the country’s largest mobile operator.
+The New Year brought the news that the Competition and Markets Authority in the UK has provisionally agreed the merger of BT.
+BT is the UK’s biggest supplier of broadband and EE, the country’s largest mobile operator.
 Not only is this significant from business and technology perspectives, it presents a huge HR challenge.

-BT is reported to have 88,000 employees in 61 countries, with 72,000 of those working in the UK.
+Reports show that BT has 88,000 employees in 61 countries, with 72,000 of those working in the UK.
 EE has approximately 13,000 full time employees in the UK.
-That is a lot of people to conjoin; to convince to join the new organization, to rationalize into positive teams and to motivate to buy-in to the vision that it is proposed will change the way that we all interconnect.
+That is a lot of people to conjoin; to convince to join the new organization, and to rationalize into positive teams.
+For success, employees must buy-in to the vision that it is proposed to change the way all interconnect.

 At NGA, we have ourselves grown through a series of M&A activities.
-We have also, in our capacity as HR and payroll specialists, worked with many, many organizations around the world to smooth the process transitions and ongoing management of their workforces, often disparately located and in every job function you could imagine.
-This is not a straightforward process, in any stretch of the imagination.
+We have also, in our capacity as HR and payroll specialists, worked with many, many organizations around the world to smooth the process transitions and ongoing management of their workforces.
+Often employees are disparately located and in every job function you could imagine.
+This is not a straightforward process, by any stretch of the imagination.

-While much of the conversation has so far focused on the merger of BT and EE’s customer services reputations, for the employees of this pending acquisition, and all M&As, the impact of the news will be far more personal, immediate and pressing.
+So far, much of the conversation has focused on the merger of BT and EE’s customer services reputations.
+However, for the employees of this pending acquisition, and all M&As, the impact of the news is far more personal, immediate and pressing.

 Do I still have a job?
 Will my employment Ts&Cs change?
 What about my career development?
 Is my benefits package safe?
-So many questions; possibly not enough answers.
+So many questions.
+And possibly not enough answers.

 Clear and regular employee communication is vital throughout the M&A process.
-Employees should be engaged in the process from the beginning.
-The human asset is vital to the success of the evolved business, and the buy-in and cooperation of the employees of each company is also essential to its success.
+Engage employees in the process from the beginning.
+The human asset is vital to the success of the evolved business.
+Note that buy-in and cooperation of the employees of each company is also essential to its future.

-The overriding objective of any M&A is to bring together the strengths of each of the conjoining businesses and from this build the new, challenger organization.
-This same principle should be applied to the workforces, but this is often left (too) late in the merger process.
+With M&As, the overriding objective is to bring together the strengths from each business and from this build the new, challenger organization.
+Apply this same principle to the workforces.
+Be careful not to wait to consider this too late in the merger process.

 By coming together early in the M&A process, HR can work with the management teams to develop the culture of the new organization.
-By agreeing on these values at the beginning, the company can be built on these, not squeezed in as a barely achievable afterthought.
+Agree on these values at the beginning, and build the company can be built on these.
+This is better than trying to squeeze values in as a barely achievable afterthought.

 This “new culture” is vital if the end result is to be a successful, single entity and not two vaguely merged operations, unified by name and letterhead, but operationally still very independent.